B-McDonnell/autopi/docs/systemdunits/startup.md

 # Overview
 This service generates `start` event requests on system boot.
 Triggers on `multi-user` run level or higher.
 The service should not run until networking has started, after which the service will restart every 5 seconds until successfully sending a request.
+Waiting longer delays sending the `start` event, a shorter restart interval risks systemd killing the service because of too many restarts.

 # Detailed notes
 `Type=simple` specifies the recommended service type.